 - 3 monthly payments are multiplied by 4 and divided by 12

 Universal Credit will always be calculated based on a 52 week year, unless rent is charged over fewer than 52 weeks.

-For example, if rent is payable 48 weeks of the year, Universal Credit will be calculated as weekly rent multiplied by 48 and divided by 12.
+For example, if there are 4 rent free weeks in a year, the 4 weeks are deducted from 52.
+Universal Credit will be calculated as weekly rent multiplied by 48 and divided by 12.

-Tenants should be made aware of any rent free weeks they may be entitled to so that they can notify DWP, this will help to avoid confusion and ensure payments are accurate.
+Tenants should be made aware of any rent free weeks they have so that they can notify DWP, this will help to avoid confusion and ensure payments are accurate.

 6. Paying for 2 homes

 Support through Universal Credit can be paid on 2 homes if: